reharley/DynamicApp/frontend/src/appFunctions/prompt_draft.md

-Add the submitObject function to the teamForm
+Rewrite the descriptions for loadObjectData and submitObject to take into account that it's generic based on objectType

 ```javascript
 // utils/AppState.js